NZMSA/2023-Phase-2/data-science/2. Training and Evaluation/README.md

     - K-nearest neighbours
     - Lasso regression
     - Gradient boosting
-    - Neural network (refer to this Microsoft Learn module for more information: [Train and evaluate deep learning models](https://learn.microsoft.com/en-us/training/modules/train-evaluate-deep-learn-models))
+    - Neural network (refer to [Training Neural Nets](https://learn.microsoft.com/en-us/training/modules/train-evaluate-deep-learn-models) for more information)

 Feel free to refer to the [Supervised learning section](https://scikit-learn.org/stable/user_guide.html#user-guide) of the Scikit-learn user guide for more information on how to implement the algorithms above and their parameters.
 If you decide to do this bonus task, show the performance of each model in your notebook.